Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/0_preface_and_introduction/README.md

 - statement grouping
 - decision making (if-else)
 - selecting one of a set of possible cases (switch)
-- looping with the temination test and early loop exit (break)
+- looping with the termination test and early loop exit (break)
   - while
   - for
   - do-while